 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is emotional abuse.

 Kacha of Food.for.Thoughts recently wrote about her own experience with gaslighting, as did Caz of Mental Health 360º.
-I’ve written in the past about gaslighting specifically, but I wanted to take a broader look at emotional abuse in this post.
+I’ve written in the past about what it means to gaslight someone, but I wanted to take a broader look at emotional abuse in this post.

 The nature of emotional abuse

 …the systemic destruction of a person’s self-esteem and/or sense of safety, often occurring in relationships where there are differences in power and control.Government of Canada